qelectrotech/qelectrotech-doc/source/users/element/what_is.rst

 * `Terminal block`_

 The graphical representation information characteristics are the same for all families.
-The element data properties fields and the possible interloking options are different between families.
+The element data properties fields and the possible interlocking options are different between families.

 .. _Simple: ../element/type/element_simple.html